 How is your finance department processing payments?
-Reports show that 51% of payments in the B2B world are made with paper checks.
-There are a lot of risks for organizations living in the Paper Age.
-PYMNTS.com reports predict that processing one paper check roughly costs $10.
+PYMNTS.com reports that processing one paper check roughly costs $10.
 In addition to the high cost, results show that buyers who are clinging to paper checks are suffering from lack of payment process efficiency and late payments.

-It’s no secret that paper checks are the top fraud vehicle.
+It’s no secret that paper checks are a top fraud vehicle.
 If your business is sticking to paper checks, you’re running a big risk.
-Recent survey findings show that 75% of companies that stick to checks experienced attempted or verified fraud—much higher than wire transfers, credit cards, or ACH.
-Experts are predicting that companies will rely on paper-based payments this year but focus on ACH as the primary payment method by 2020.
+Many companies that stick to checks experienced attempted or verified fraud—much higher than wire transfers, credit cards, or ACH.

 Deloitte predicts by then, the B2B payment market will reach $23.1 trillion.

 Businesses are slowly, but surely, beginning to say “so-long” to paper checks in exchange for streamlined payment automation.
 Electronic payment methods are easier for organizations to manage with real-time payment routing updates, unlike snail mail.

 The Digital Era is constantly evolving to make electronic payment automation processing safe and simple.
 The AP department is responsible for processing hundreds of payments monthly.
 To see how your business stacks up against the benchmarks, consider your payment volume.
 How many of these payments are paper-based—more, or less, than electronic payments?
 To determine the level of efficiency of your payment processes, estimate the time and money it takes to process manual and electronic payments, including cost, exceptions, and time.